rhigleyfs/capstone-base/.github/ISSUE_TEMPLATE/design.md

 ---

 ## Item To Be Designed
-*place a description of the item (component/page) that needs to be designed.*
+[Place a description of the item (component/page) that needs to be designed]

 Example:
 The quiz detail page.
 This will be a place for users to see the information about a quiz including the questions related to the quiz.

 ## Parts
-*Define the different aspect that will be on this page.*
+[Define the different pieces that this design will include]

 Example:
 - [ ] Quiz name